 Endless hours in the library, one too many Starbucks trips and hundreds of PowerPoint slides—studying for exams is rough.
 On the flip side, STI tests are a piece of cake because you don’t really need to prepare.

 The hardest part of the process is the moment when you decide to get tested because it means you’ll know your status—for better or for worse.
-Last week, we covered how to talk to your partner about getting tested for STIs.
+We’ll cover how to talk to your partner about getting tested for STIs.
 Just like that conversation, the actual test can be a bit nerve-wracking if you don’t know what to expect.

 I’ve taken three different STI tests by now.
 My college health center administered one of my tests and the LGBT department set up the other two.
 Your experience might differ from mine if you get tested through your personal doctor or through Planned Parenthood.
 I went to my first STI test alone, but going with a partner or friend might make it less stressful for you.